RaffaeleNachos/raffaelenachos.github.io/articles/Impossible_Password.md

 printFlag() checks until the end of the array ('\t') and until the max lenght (20 in decimal, 0x14 in hex) and it does a XOR operation with '0x9'

 Let's do it by hand for the first letter and then we will write a simple python script in order to automate it.
-So the first letter is A that in HEX is 0x41 ant then XOR it with 0x9
+So the first letter of the strangeStr array is A (as we can see in the previous checkPasswords() function).
+"A" in HEX is 0x41 (as we can see from the FUN_0040085d() that Ghidra had decompiled - ```local_48 = 0x41;``` ) and then XOR with 0x9

 > 1000001    0x41
 >